Category Archives: Saxony Royals

 Crown Princess Carola, c1865. source: Wikipedia

 As Crown Princess, Carola quickly became involved in charity work.
 She visited field hospitals in Vienna and founded the Albert Commission, which supported military care during the War of 1870-1871.
-She took over the patronage of several organizations that supported widows and orphans and provided food and medical care for wounded soldiers, as well as founding several hospitals and nursing schools.
+She took over the patronage of several organizations that supported widows and orphans and provided food and medical care for wounded soldiers.
+She founded several hospitals and nursing schools.
 In recognition of her work, Carola was awarded several orders including the Saxon Order of Sidonia and the Prussian Order of Luise.

 Queen Carola, c1902. source: Wikipedia